shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 true)](http://shlomifishswiki.branchable.com/Encourage_criticism_and_try_to_get_offended/).

-But the people who wanted me to be "mentally healthy" told me these things were irrational, wrong, "mania-driven" and that they were nonsense and that I should not give them weight.
+But the people who wanted me to be "mentally healthy" told me these things were irrational, wrong, "schema-driven" and that they were nonsense and that I should not give them weight.

 They were wrong!
 They were insightful, fresh, and endured their time.